 I grew up a pretty normal American kid.
 I have one older brother who I was always trying to keep up with and parents who instilled a love for the great outdoors in me early on.
 Some of my best memories growing up are from camping and dirt bike riding trips in the middle of nowhere with the ones I love.

 Although I was never really focused on “sport” growing up, I was always very fortunate to have inspiring relationships in my life that usually involved staying active.
 The focus on fun and diverse group of friends always got me to try something new and I learned the most from the people and process along the way.
 The process and people excites me more than anything else.
 The races and travel in my recent years has provided a deep example for me to learn from these relationships and experiences.
 I often feel like the luckiest boy alive because of these people in my life.
-In the end, relationships are all we have and it is what keeps me balanced.
+I am centered on my faith (relationship with Jesus), my marriage (relationship with my wife), my family (relationship with my past/future), my team (relationships with my students/peers/mentors), my employer (win-win relationship with contribution).
+In the end, relationships are all we have and it is what keeps me balanced and motivated.

 Sometime around the age of thirty, the American lifestyle and western diet caught up with me and I was working over 60 hours a week with almost no physical movement beyond moving my fingers across the keyboard.
 Packing my 215 pound body around the office became a challenge in itself.
 I was fat and happy but I knew there was more in the big picture.
 This was the first time I took an active attempt at focusing on challenges in sport and seeking out more than a destination at the end of a 9 to 5 day in the office.